Alternating quotients of right-angled Coxeter groups

-\begin{enumerate} \item Suppose there is some $s_3$ commuting with $s_2$, but not with $s_1$.
-Then instead of the deletion of the hyperplanes $s_2, s_1, s_2$, delete the hyperplanes labelled $s_2, s_3$.
+\item Suppose there exists distinct $s_3$ and $s_4$ which commute mutually but neither of which commutes with $s_1$.
+Then instead of the deletion of the hyperplanes labelled $s_2, s_1, s_2$, delete the hyperplanes labelled $s_3, s_4$.
 This creates a square.
 Continue building the tail starting from one of the vertices of the square using the deletions of the hyperplanes with the same labels as before.
-The new tail contains the same number of $s_2$ labels, two more of $s_3$ and one fewer $s_1$.
+The new tail contains two fewer $s_2$ labels, two more of $s_3$ and two more of $s_4$ and one fewer $s_1$ (or the same number of $s_2$ and two more $s_3$, if $s_2 = s_4$ etc.).
 Hence only the parity of $s_1$ changed.

-To be precise, we need to take the path labelled $s_1, s_2, s_1$ which is a subpath of a path labelled $s_2,s_1,s_2,s_1,s_2$ in the tail, as otherwise deleting a hyperplane labelled $s_3$ could potentially introduce more than just a side of a square.
+To be precise, we need to take the path labelled $s_2, s_1, s_2$ which is a subpath of a path labelled $s_1, s_2, s_1, s_2, s_1$ in the tail, as otherwise deleting a hyperplane labelled $s_3$ could introduce more than just a side of a square.
 Similarly for the other cases in this proof.

 \item Suppose there is some $s_3$ commuting with $s_1$, but not $s_2$.
 Then instead of the deletion of the hyperplanes labelled $s_1, s_2, s_1, s_2, s_1$, delete the hyperplanes labelled $s_1, s_3$ and then delete the hyperplanes labelled $s_2$ at two of the vertices of the square.
 This creates a square with two spurs.
 Continue building the tail starting from the remaining vertex of the square.
 The new tail contains the same number of $s_2$ labels, two more of $s_3$ and one fewer $s_1$.
 Hence only the parity of $s_1$ changed.